Education Counts

 Narrow results by:

-Enrolment in school is compulsory for all students aged between 6 and 16 years.
-However, parents of 15-year-old students may apply to the Ministry of Education for an exemption from schooling on the basis of educational problems, conduct, or if the student may not benefit from attending available schools.
+Enrolment in school is compulsory for all students from the time they turn 6 until they turn 16 years of age.
+However, parents of 15-year-old students may apply to the Ministry of Education for an exemption from schooling if the student is experiencing learning difficulties due to educational problems or behavioural conduct, is unlikely to benefit from attending any available schools, and if there is a plan for other training or employment for a student to move on to.
 Parents are required to give details about training programmes or employment that the student would move on to in the event of an early leaving exemption being granted.

-This spreadsheet provides numbers and rates of transient students for a range of dimensions (such as region, decile, ethnicity) across time in a simple, easy to use format.
+This spreadsheet provides numbers and rates per 1,000 15-year-old students with an approved early leaving exemption for a range of dimensions (such as regional council, socioeconomic barriers, ethnicity) across time in an easy to use format.

 Numerator: